-DOR currently has six (6) TBI Program sites funded under the authority of the California Welfare and Institutions Code (WIC) section 4357.1 through December 31, 2021.
-DOR has issued a Request for Application (RFA) for the selection of new TBI Program sites under WIC section 4357.1 to be awarded with an effective date of January 1, 2022 through June 30, 2024.
+DOR currently has six (6)TBI Program sites funded under the authority of the California Welfare and Institutions Code (WIC) section 4357.1 through December 31, 2021.
+DOR has issued a Request for Application (RFA) and intent to award for the selection of new TBI Program sites under WIC section 4357.1 to be awarded with an effective date of January 1, 2022 through June 30, 2024.